-The Town of Oakville offers a wide variety of fitness, recreational and cultural activities for residents ages 50+.
-Recreational opportunities are available at five facilities.
-As well as the seniors newsletter, browse the Parks, Recreation and Culture Program Guide or online registration system for more information.
+As well as the seniors newsletters which follow, browse the Parks, Recreation and Culture Program Guide or online registration system for more information.

 Want to get involved?
 We're always looking for volunteers to help out around the centres and at special events.